 Across Cheshire East we all have a responsibility to support each other for the good of our communities.
 We use an Asset Based approach to bring together and build upon our assets (organisations, places/buildings, knowledge and enthusiasm) in our communities.
-Cheshire East Council will support and engage with communities including the voluntary, community and faith sector and the many active volunteer based partnerships, for more details you can view The Council’s Connected Communities strategy.
+Cheshire East Council will support and engage with communities including the voluntary, community and faith sector and the many active volunteer-based partnerships, for more details you can view the Council’s Connected Communities strategy.

 Connected Communities Centres

 Connected Communities Centres host a range of activities and support services available on your doorstep.

 Each centre delivers services tailored for their community, from coffee mornings, computer classes and line dancing, to learning a language, sharing a problem and support for stroke sufferers – there’s something for everyone.

 We are currently preparing to launch Phase 2 of our Connected Communities social franchise model.
 We expect this to go live in early 2022 and will ensure that relevant information is circulated via our Neighbourhood Partnerships across the borough.

 Cheshire East Council has recently launched our new crowdfunding platform, Cheshire East Crowd, with up to £10,000 available to support great community projects.

 This exciting new initiative, in partnership with crowdfunding platform Spacehive, will enable local people, businesses, the council and other organisations to pledge alongside each other to crowdfunding campaigns that bring your ideas to life.

 For more information email email@example.com or visit www.spacehive.com/movement/ce/

 In recognition of the vital role played by the voluntary, community and faith sector in both the response to the Covid-19 pandemic and the recovery, this time limited fund has been developed by the council to support local organisations through this pandemic.